A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: Introduction

-\textbf{Contribution.} SBCPNM can be regarded as a stochastic block-coordinate variant of the inexact proximal Newton method (IPNM) as described by Zhu~\cite{Z24}.
-Under particular selections of the function \(g\) and associated parameters, SBCPNM exhibits similarities to several existing methods.
-It is noteworthy that the knowlege of blockwise Lipschitz constants is not required. i) We demonstrate that the sequence of expected objective values generated by SBCPNM converges to the expected limit of the objective values. ii) We investigate the convergence rate of the (expected) minimal squared norms of residual mappings under various sampling assumptions.
-We demonstrate that under specific sampling condition, any accumulation point of the sequence generated by SBCPNM is a stationary point of Problem~\eqref{eq:ncp}.
-The core convergence results of SBCPNM under thus sampling assumption are in accordance with the corresponding results for IPNM. iii) We show that SBCPNM with a unit step size is well-defined when the Lipschitz constant \(L_g\) is employed to formulate the regularized subproblem for each iteration.
-We also present the superlinear local convergence rate under particular sampling assumption as well as the high-order metric subregularity of \(\mathcal{G}(x)\).
-To the best of our knowledge, this is the first stochastic second-order algorithm that exhibits a superlinear convergence rate for addressing nonconvex composite optimization problems.
-In comparison to the most relevant reference~\cite{LW20}, our study on the convergence of the expected objective values sequence, SBCPNM with a unit step size, and the local convergence analysis are novel.
+\textbf{Contribution.} SBCPNM can be regarded as a stochastic block-coordinate variant of the IPNM proposed by Zhu in~\cite{Z24}.
+The main convergence results are consistent with the corresponding ones for IPNM in the literature.
+Notably, the method is called ``proximal Newton" (as in~\cite{Z24}), since it builds and solves a regularized quadratic subproblem using Hessian approximations of \(f\) at each iteration, irrespective of whether these approximations converge to the true Hessian or satisfy a Dennis-Mor\'{e}-type condition~\cite{DM74}.
+For appropriate choices of the function \(g\) and related parameters, SBCPNM exhibits similarities to several existing methods, and importantly, knowledge of blockwise Lipschitz constants is not required. i) We show that the sequence of expected objective values generated by SBCPNM converges to the expected limit of the objective values. ii) We study the convergence rate of the (expected) minimal squared norms of residual mappings under various sampling assumptions.
+We prove that, under a suitable sampling condition, any accumulation point of the sequence generated by SBCPNM is a stationary point of Problem~\eqref{eq:ncp}, and its main convergence results are consistent with those of IPNM. iii) We show that SBCPNM with a unit step size is well-defined when the Lipschitz constant \(L_{S_k}\) is used to formulate the regularized subproblem.
+Under an appropriate sampling assumption and parameter setting, we establish a local superlinear convergence rate of the residual mapping for nonconvex composite problems via the metric \(q\)-subregularity property with \(q > 1\), and a local superlinear/quadratic convergence rate of both the residual mapping and the iterates for convex composite problems under a more restrictive condition on the Hessian approximation and the H\"olderian error bound condition (\(q \in (0, 1]\)).
+Relative to the most relevant reference~\cite{LW20}, our study on the convergence of the expected objective values sequence, as well as the local convergence of the residual mapping and iterates for SBCPNM with unit step size, is new.